 The national parks have amazing shuttle bus system to make it easy for you to get to and from the trailheads.
 In Rocky Mountain National Park you can either:

-- Take the hiker shuttle from the Estes Park Visitor Center directly to the Park and Ride where you switch shuttles to the one to Bear Lake or…
+- (Unfortunately for 2020, the hiker shuttle won’t be running.)
+Take the hiker shuttle from the Estes Park Visitor Center directly to the Park and Ride where you switch shuttles to the one to Bear Lake or…

 - You can drive into Rocky Mountain N.P. and park at the free Park and Ride and from here you can get on the free shuttle to Bear Lake Trailhead.